Battery drains overnight?

 My battery slowly drains down, I checked voltage across battery terminals and read 13.75 while idling.

-Turn off motor and hours later it will vary somewhere at 12.3 to 9.0 or even zero volts.
+turn off motor and hours later it will vary somewhere at 12.3 to 9.0 or even zero volts.
 I jump the car off and back up to 13.75 volts.
 Sometimes the drain is fast or it may take all night.
 Any help will be appreciated.

-Wednesday, July 29th, 2020 AT 7:28 PM (Merged)
+Jul 29, 2020 at 7:28 PM (Merged)

 MIKE H R